Cultural industry designed as spearhead economic sector of Hanoi

 All parts of Hanoi are able to develop cultural industry regardless of economic growth and geographic differences, a municipal leader has said while stressing the importance of culture in the city’s development.

-Deputy Secretary of the Hanoi Party Committee Nguyen Van Phong said at a conference held on August 16 which draw the participation of the central and municipal high-ranking leaders and more than 26,000 grassroots staff.
+Recently, Deputy Secretary of the Hanoi Party Committee Nguyen Van Phong said at a conference which draw the participation of the central and municipal high-ranking leaders and more than 26,000 grassroots staff.

 Phong said the starting point is not an important factor in deciding whether to develop a culture or not.
 He argued that cultural industry does not depend on countries’ development levels.
 As such, any country can develop a cultural industry.